Panzerschrek/U-00DC-Sprache/source/docs/en/modules.rst

 Sometimes it's necessary to use same declarations/definitions (for functions, classes, etc.) in different source files.
 It's possible to move these definitions into a separate file and import it in all source files where it is necessary.

-Imports are specified at the beginning of a source file via ``import`` derictive than cotains file path in ``""``.
+Imports are specified at the beginning of a source file via ``import`` directive that contains a file path in ``""``.
-A path may be absolutie (starting with ``/``) or relative otherwise.
+A path may be absolute (starting with ``/``) or relative otherwise.
-If a path is absolute imported file will be searched starting from one of the root import directories that are specified via corresponding compiler option.
+If a path is absolute imported file will be searched starting from one of the root import directories that are specified via the corresponding compiler option.
 If a path is relative it will be searched relative to the current file.

 .. code-block:: u_spr

-   import "a.u" // Import a file located in the same directory as the current file import "../b.u" // Import a file located in one directory above the directory of the current file import "cc/c.u" // Import a file from subdirectory "cc" of directory containing the current fille import "/d.u" // Import a file that is located in one of the root directories (specified in the compiler options)
+   import "a.u" // Import a file located in the same directory as the current file import "../b.u" // Import a file located in one directory above the directory of the current file import "cc/c.u" // Import a file from subdirectory "cc" of directory containing the current file import "/d.u" // Import a file that is located in one of the root directories (specified in the compiler options)

 *******************
 *How imports works*
 *******************

-In improted file is compiled as usuaall, sometimes even with imports of another files.
+An imported file is compiled as usual, sometimes even with imports of another files.
 Than definitions/declarations from each imported files are merged into this file.
 Import order doesn't matter for both imported files and current file.
 With any imports order result imported names set will be the same.